sourcegraph/sourcegraph-public-snapshot/docs/management/backups.md

 1. Source code repositories are standard git repositories and are located at `$SGPATH/repos`.
-1. Changesets, code discussions, issues, etc. are all stored inside the Git repository itself (see the `refs/src/*` and `refs/changesets/*` Git refs).
+1. Changesets, issues, user accounts, etc., are all also stored inside `$SGPATH`.
-1. User accounts are OAuth2 accounts and are stored on Sourcegraph.com, so you never need to worry about backing these up.
 1. Your local machine's authentication info (i.e., your `src login`) is stored in `~/.src-auth`.
 This is your personal login information, not server-wide user data.
-1. srclib build caches and language toolchains are in `~/.srclib`, but you should never need to backup these as they contain no user data.
+1. srclib build caches and language toolchains are in `~/.srclib`, but you should never need to back up these as they contain no user data.